Silver/Bronze Sliding-Time

 DC attempted to slide the timeline once more in 1985, but this was literally right as The Crisis on Infinite Earths was beginning, which basically made this final slide null and void.
 Bob Rozakis, with an Annie Hall reference in Superman: The Secret Years mini-series, attempted to retcon things so that Clark was still in his late teens in 1977!
 A DC editorial response in the letters column of this series went so far as to state that Superman was around 27-years-old in 1985, meaning that his Superboy time would have been primarily in the 70s!
 With the company-wide Crisis reboot literally underway before The Secret Years even finished, it is my firm and personal belief that this Secret Years mini should be regarded as non-canon (or at the very least be taken with a grain of salt).
 While company policy in 1985 would certainly have been to keep on sliding, why slide our already messy timeline forward another decade mere months before a major reboot?
 Doesn’t make sense.
 Disregard.

-So, with all of that sliding-timescale information disseminated, we know that specific date references or topical references in the early years of the Silver/Bronze Age timeline must be ignored.
+With all of that sliding timescale information disseminated, we know that specific date references or topical references in the early years of the Silver/Bronze Age timeline must be ignored.
 The stories themselves can stay the same, but dates must be altered.
-For example, let’s first look at how things originally happened in regard to key character debuts and the JLA debut.
+For example, let’s first look at how things originally happened (prior to time-sliding) in regard to key character debuts and the JLA debut.

 JLA 144